sajjadrezvani/sajjadrezvani/README.md

 # 💫 About Me:
 🔭I'm an Electrical engineering student and Machine Learning Teaching Assitant at Shahid Beheshti University in Tehran.<br>⚡I graduated from Tehran Allameh Helli1 high school in mathematics.
-I've been a Python and C++ programmer in the TNM company for 2 years and I've worked on some industrial projects too. <br>🤝I've been a signals & systems Matlab TA and FPGA project RA at university.
-Recently I've been Python Developer at Alpega company for about three months for a project.<br><br>💬My career and research interests are applying AI and Neural networks, especially in robotics & biotechnology & Neuroscience.
+I've been a Python and C++ programmer in the TNM company for 2 years and I've worked on some industrial projects too. <br>🤝I've been a signals & systems Matlab TA and FPGA project RA at university.<br><br>💬My career and research interests are applying AI and Neural networks, especially in robotics & biotechnology & Neuroscience.

 ## 🌐 Socials: